[Editor’s note: This story was originally published in January, but we’ve bumped it with updated information.]

 Regarding government shutdowns, the policy has been to not send out tax refunds.
 The reason is that these kinds of disbursements are not critical for life or preserving federal property.

-But this week the White House Office of Management and Budget (OMB) announced that the policy will not be followed.
+But, previously, the White House Office of Management and Budget (OMB) announced that the policy will not be followed.
 And yes, it’s understandable why.
 Because of the large amounts involved, there could be an adverse impact on the economy.

 However, you should still be skeptical.
 It is far from clear how the logistics will work out.
 According to the OMB: “The IRS will be recalling a significant portion of its workforce, currently furloughed as part of the government shutdown, to work.
 Additional details for the IRS filing season will be included in an updated FY2019 Lapsed Appropriations Contingency Plan to be released publicly in the coming days.”